linuk/food-serve-delicious/README.md

-# Term 2 Assignment
+# Food, Serve, Delicious

-I built a web application call **Food Serve Delicious** which let people to host food event to public and meet new friends.
+This web application is named after a famous funny game [Food, Cook, Delicious], but it's nothing to do with it.
+This web app is mainly for practicing Flask and Python, user can use it to host food event to public and meet new friends.
 After singing up a new account, the user can either host a new event or choose to attend events hosted by other users.
-A restful API server is hosted as well as the web app runs, other developers can use it to develop their own application.
+A restful API server is hosted as well as the web app runs, other developers can use it to develop their own application =).

-## Branches

-There are two branches of the source code.
-While the `master` branch contains the original codes, `vs_on_igor` contains helper functions to run on igor specifically.

 ## Demo Accounts